mohankumarkota/REINFORCEMENT-LEARNING-FINAL/README.md

 ![image](https://user-images.githubusercontent.com/99514564/168620202-4fed4288-dd3b-4f6b-aa0c-0be210ad0f04.png)

-.
-Applications areas of RL: -
+•Applications areas of RL: -
-•	Personalized Recommendations
+1. Personalized Recommendations
-•	Games
+2. Games
-•	Deep Learning
+3. Deep Learning
-•	Robotics
+4. Robotics
-•	Business
+5. Business
-•	Manufacturing
+6. Manufacturing
-•	Finance sectors
+7. Finance sectors

 ![image](https://user-images.githubusercontent.com/99514564/168620498-c8f6b23a-e083-4dbd-855b-3ff36fc4e6e1.png)

 **Challenges:-**

-•	Reinforcement learning’s key challenge is to plan the simulation environment, which relies heavily on the task to be performed.
+1. Reinforcement learning’s key challenge is to plan the simulation environment, which relies heavily on the task to be performed.
-•	Transferring the model from the training setting to the real world becomes problematic.
+2. Transferring the model from the training setting to the real world becomes problematic.
-•	Scaling and modifying the agent’s neural network is another problem.
+3. Scaling and modifying the agent’s neural network is another problem.

 Reinforcement is done with rewards according to the decisions made; it is possible to always learn continuously from interactions with the environment.
 With each correct action, we will have positive rewards and penalties for incorrect decisions.
 In the industry, this type of learning can help optimize processes, simulations, monitoring, maintenance, and the control of autonomous systems.